 Iconic 1950s movie star Marilyn Monroe was one of the most renowned celebrities of her time.
-After her death at the young age of 36, the rights to her image and intellectual property went primarily to her acting coach.
+After her death at the young age of 36, the rights to her image and intellectual property went primarily to her acting coach, who you'll learn more about down below.
+While that coach received a 75 percent stake in Monroe's intellectual property rights, ownership was later transferred to another party.

 Monroe, also known as Norma Jean Baker, rose to stardom as a model and actress during the 1940s and 1950s.
 She starred in films including All About Eve in 1950, Gentlemen Prefer Blondes in 1953, and The Seven Year Itch in 1955.